 10 September 1547: A large English army with naval support meets and soundly beats the Scots at the Battle of Pinkie, a little to the east of Edinburgh.
 The English move on to occupy Edinburgh, though not its castle.
 They bombard Dundee, destroying much of it.

-16 June 1548: A large French army lands at Leith to support the Scots following an agreement that Mary Queen of Scots, still only five, would marry Francois, eldest son of King Henri II of France.
-They besiege the English at 7 July 1548: The Treaty of Haddington is agreed between Scotland and France.
-Under its terms Mary, Queen of Scots is to marry Dauphin Francis in return for French assistance in ending the English siege of Haddington.href="../../haddington/haddington/index.html">Haddington.
+7 July 1548: The Treaty of Haddington is agreed between Scotland and France.
+Under its terms Mary, Queen of Scots is to marry Dauphin Francis in return for French assistance in ending the siege of Haddington.